optozorax/unasanu/content/en/index.md

 ---

-The Game of Life cellular automaton is Turing-complete, meaning you can build a computer or a Turing machine on it.
-Here is an example: (source with interactive simulation [\[11\]])
+The Game of Life cellular automaton is Turing-complete, meaning a computer or Turing machine can be built on it.
+Here's an example (source with interactive simulation [\[11\]]):

 {{ image(path="../ru/game_of_life_turing_machine.png", scale="2/3") }}

 ---

-In the interactive visualization `oimo.io/works/life` [\[12\]] (works on the phone too), the "Game of Life" is simulated on itself:
+In the interactive visualization `oimo.io/works/life` [\[12\]] (works on phones too), the Game of Life is simulated on itself both inwards, infinitely small, and upwards, infinitely large:

 {{ image(path="../ru/game_of_life_on_itself.png", scale="2/3") }}

 ---

-John von Neumann conceived the cellular automaton and the self-replicating mechanism within it.
-The image below demonstrates how the second automaton has nearly finished building the third; the lines branching to the right represent the genetic information that is copied along with the body of the machines.
+John von Neumann invented a cellular automaton and a mechanism in it that can self-reproduce.
+The image below shows how the second automaton has almost finished building the third; the lines going to the right are genetic information that is copied along with the body of the machines.

 {{ image(path="../ru/von_neumann.png", scale="2/3") }}

 ---

-As another example, here's a model of artificial chemistry developed by Tim Hutton [\[13\]], where he designed specific elements and interactions amongst them to construct an artificial cell capable of self-replication:
+Tim Hutton [\[13\]] developed an artificial chemistry in which he designed such elements and interactions between them to assemble an artificial cell capable of reproduction:

 {{ video(path="../ru/chemistry.mp4", scale="2/3") }}

-Although it's not a cellular automaton, it's not a stretch to see it can be adapted as such, and the author continues to refine this idea in the form of a cellular automaton [\[14\]]:
+This is not a cellular automaton, but it easily fits into such framework, and the author continues to develop this idea in the form of a cellular automaton [\[14\]]:

 {{ image(path="../ru/chemistry_automata.png", scale="2/3") }}

 ---

-I presented all this to emphasize that cellular automata are not just toys, but serious concepts worthy of representing fundamental physics.
+I've shown you all this to convince you that cellular automata are not just toys, but serious concepts that are worthy of being an analogy to fundamental physics.

 ## Analogy with physics